 - meteor magnitude and other property distributions

-Because of its endowment, the American Meteor Society Ltd. is now in a unique position to sponsor those activities which emphasize applications of modern technology to meteor astronomy and plan to distribute modest grants to qualified persons, with first priority to its affiliates, working in these areas.
+Because of its endowment, the American Meteor Society Ltd. is now in a unique position to sponsor those activities which emphasize applications of modern technology to meteor astronomy and recently awarded modest grants to qualified persons working in these areas.

-- Image processing of CCD frames with meteor images
+- Image processing of CCD frames with narrow-band filtered meteor images

 - Publication of monographs in meteoric astronomy and related areas